ShiuLab/Manuscript_Code/2022_Arabidopsis_seed_and_fruit_count/Readme.md

   * Download the file “Files_needed.zip” from [here](https://github.com/ShiuLab/Manuscript_Code/tree/master/2022_Arabidopsis_seed_and_fruit_count) to your workdir, unzip it, and make sure all the folders and files in “Files_needed.zip” are now in your workdir.

 ## 6. Count seed using command lines.
-If you want to use jupyter, please go to Steps 7-11
+If you want to use jupyter, please go to Step 7

   * If your scan image contains multiple plate lids, please split the scanned image into images with single plate.
 Put your images in a folder, here the example is "Scan_images".
 Run the command below.
 Don't forget to replace the "D:/Projects/Project_done/2022_Seed_count/Test_for_Jupyter/" with your workdir

 	`python D:/Projects/Project_done/2022_Seed_count/Test_for_Jupyter/Scripts_for_Faster_R-CNN/00_1_split_scan_images.py D:/Projects/Project_done/2022_Seed_count/Test_for_Jupyter/Scan_images`

-Go to the image folder, you will find a new folder named "single_plate".
+  * Go to the image folder, you will find a new folder named "single_plate".

-Create a folder named “test_images” in your workdir, and put all the single plate seed images you want to count in this folder.
+  * Create a folder named “test_images” in your workdir, and put all the single plate seed images you want to count in this folder.
 Run the code below.
 Don't forget to replace the "D:/Projects/Project_done/2022_Seed_count/Test_for_Jupyter/" with your workdir.
 When you see info like "Done.
 2022-02-24_12-06-19", the job is done for one image.
 Go to the folder “test_images” to check the output.

 	`python D:/Projects/Project_done/2022_Seed_count/Test_for_Jupyter/Scripts_for_Faster_R-CNN/06_detect_save_image_results.py -base_path D:/Projects/Project_done/2022_Seed_count/Test_for_Jupyter -test_images=test_images`

-# Count seed using jupyter
+## 7	Count seed using jupyter

-## 7. Install jupyter
+  * Install jupyter

 	`python -m pip install jupyter`

-## 8. Generate jupyter config file, type:
+  * Generate jupyter config file, type:

 	`jupyter-notebook --generate-config`

-Get the path after “Writing default config to:” where the config file is located
+  * Get the path after “Writing default config to:” where the config file is located

-## 9. Change home directory to work directory in config file:
+  * Change home directory to work directory in config file:

-Find the config file via the path obtained by Step 4, open it and search for "NotebookApp.notebook_dir", change the path to your workdir
+  * Find the config file via the path obtained by Step 4, open it and search for "NotebookApp.notebook_dir", change the path to your workdir

 	`NotebookApp.notebook_dir = 'your_work_dir'`

-## 10. Open the jupyter codes by typing:
+  * Open the jupyter codes by typing:

 	`jupyter notebook --notebook-dir=your_workdir\Scripts_for_Faster_R-CNN`

-example:
+  * example:

 	`jupyter notebook --notebook-dir=D:\Projects\Project_done\2022_Seed_count\Test_for_Jupyter\Scripts_for_Faster_R-CNN`

-## 11. Put your images in a folder
+  * Put your images in a folder

-If your scan image contains multiple plate lids, please split the scanned image into images with single plate.
+  * If your scan image contains multiple plate lids, please split the scanned image into images with single plate.
 Put your images in a folder, then open the jupyter code "00_1_split_scan_images.py.ipynb".
 Change the path to your path of this folder with your images.
 One example is as below.
 Note that the path should be delimited by “/”, rather than “\”.

 	`path = "D:/Projects/Project_done/2022_Seed_count/Test_for_Jupyter/Scan_images"`

-Run the code "00_1_split_scan_images.py.ipynb".
+  * Run the code "00_1_split_scan_images.py.ipynb".
 Go to the image folder, you will find a new folder named "single_plate".

-Create a folder named “test_images” in your workdir, and put all the single plate seed images you want to count in this folder.
+  * Create a folder named “test_images” in your workdir, and put all the single plate seed images you want to count in this folder.

-Open the file "detect_save_image_results.ipynb", and then change the BASE_PATH to your workdir in the file.
+  * Open the file "detect_save_image_results.ipynb", and then change the BASE_PATH to your workdir in the file.

 	`BASE_PATH = 'D:/Projects/Project_done/2022_Seed_count/Test_for_Jupyter'`

-Run the code “detect_save_image_results.ipynb”.
+  * Run the code “detect_save_image_results.ipynb”.
 When you see info like below, the job is done for one image.
 Go to the folder “test_images” to check the output.

 	`Done.
 2022-02-24_12-06-19`